 In Isa.
 53:12, we read that the Suffering Servant “bore the sin of many”.
 This part is quoted four times in the NT.
-It is a rare to find such a connection between the OT, the Gospel of John (1:29), and three epistles (Heb.
-9:28; 1 Peter 2:24; 1 John 3:5.)
+It is rare to find such a connection between the OT, the Gospel of John (1:29), and three epistles (Heb.
+9:28, 1 Peter 2:24, and 1 John 3:5.)

-There is not much more that I can say about this portion of the OT verse.
-He took the punishment that all of us deserved.
-Jew and Gentile; male and female; black and white.
+There is not much more that I can say to unpack this portion of the OT verse.
+Jesus took the punishment all of us deserved.
+Jew and Gentile, male and female, black and white.
 As was mentioned earlier, the idea that the servant voluntarily suffered and gave his life as an atonement for the sins of the people was already mentioned four other times in Isa.
 53 (verses 5, 6, 10, and 11).

 I do not have the time or space to go into nearly as much depth as I have in my previous articles on each of the four NT verses that contain this OT quote.
 I will provide a few highlights of each one.

 Like 1 Peter 2:24-25, which we discussed a few days ago, John 1:29 alludes to, but does not directly quote Isa.
 53:12.
 (You can know a passage in the NT is considered to be an OT quote by seeing that it has been indented.
 It does that consistently in the NIV.
 Many other versions use the same technique.)

 In this verse, John the Gospel writer reports that John the Baptist made this bold assertion about Jesus being “the Lamb of God who takes away the sin of the world” when He came to John to be baptized.
 Identifying Jesus as the Lamb of God also seems to allude to Isa.
 53:7:“he was led like a lamb to the slaughter”.